george24601/george24601.github.io/_posts/2023-11-22-negotiation.md

 tags: [pm]
 ---

-### Overcome fear and embarrassment

-* It is just a game.
-Being stared at is part of it.
-* Avoid reluctant yes or unhelpful no. Looking for a third option, e.g., quote a higher price, different time
-* As long as parties don't walk out.
-Negotiation wouldn't cost the deal.
-* Crumbling is always an opinion, just a game that may not work out sometimes
-* Just a game to them.
-Doesn't affect how they will like you.
-Does not make you like them more, if they slash the price.

 ### Time to negotiate

 * They are keen to sell it, and making you an easy offer, e.g., offer at the first turn
 * You have a complaint.
 Turn that into negotiation, since you are in a strong position.
   * Dirty hotel room -> move to a better room
   * dead mouse -> rejected a year worth of bread.
 What can we do to make you happy?
 Asked for something else.
+* As long as parties don't walk out.
+Negotiation wouldn't cost the deal.
+  * Just a game to them.
+Doesn't affect how they will like you.
+Does not make you like them more, if they slash the price.

 ### Planning - most important part of negotiation